facumolina/fixcheck/README.md

 # fixcheck
 FixCheck is a tool for patch correctness analysis.
-It uses random testing to generate new inputs to test the patch and large language models to generate meaningful assertions for the new inputs.
+Given a target patch, it uses random testing to generate new inputs to test the patch and LLMs to generate meaningful assertions for the new inputs.
+The new tests are executed and those that fail are prioritized according to their likelihood of revealing a defect in the patch.

-## Setup

-### Requirements
+## Requirements

 - Java >= 1.8 (tested with 1.8)
 - Python3 (tested with 3.10.10)

-### Steps
+## Installation

 1. Clone the repository and build the project:
 ```bash